top of page

 MRI image of a human head

-The main advantage of MRI, however, is the total absence of radiation.
-MRI does not need any X-rays.
-It is based solely on magnetic resonance.
+The main advantage of MRI is the total absence of radiation.
+It does not require any X-rays.
+Instead, it relies solely on magnetic resonance.
 The patient is placed in a strong magnetic field that aligns hydrogen atoms in regular “rows and columns.”
-A radio wave is then aimed at this “formation.”
-Depending on the way it is reflected, the computer calculates the proportion of hydrogen in the relevant tissues.
-A small caveat: a magnetic field attracts iron.
-It is therefore important that the patient has no steel crowns or prostheses.
-Even a metal splinter or a minute particle of iron may cause intense pain, so before the test, the patient is asked in detail about any possible sources of metal in his body.
+A radio wave is then aimed at this formation.
+Depending on how it is reflected, the computer calculates the proportion of hydrogen in the relevant tissues.

 In 2003, Peter Mansfield and Paul Lauterbur were awarded the Nobel Prize in medicine for the discovery of MRI.

-At our clinic, we also often need to precisely determine the extent and level of intervertebral disk herniation, knee meniscus damage, or a tear of the shoulder joint tendons.
-MRI diagnostics help design a treatment plan, reduce its length, and ensure fast relief.
+At our clinic, we often need to precisely determine the extent and level of intervertebral disk herniation, knee meniscus damage, or tears in shoulder joint tendons.
+MRI diagnostics help us design a treatment plan, reduce its length, and ensure fast relief.

-I hope this chapter helps my readers to overcome the fear of MRI tests, whether they are afraid of staying in a tight space or exposure to radiation.
+I hope this chapter helps you overcome any fear of MRI tests, whether you're worried about staying in a tight space or exposure to radiation.
 As you can see, these fears have little to do with reality.

 Comments